Dimev/slsg/README.md

 - `extention`: file extention if any, or nil

 `markdown`:
-- `front`: the front matter as a table, or nil if none. --- is parsed as yaml, +++ is parsed as toml
+- `front()`: the front matter as a table, or nil if none. --- is parsed as yaml, +++ is parsed as toml
-- `raw`: the raw markdown
+- `raw`: the raw markdown text
-- `html`: the markdown as html
-- `events`: table of all events in the markdown stream
+- `html(flow)`: the markdown as html, accepts a bool for whether to allow mdx flow, as in text between {} to be interpreted specially
+- `ast(flow)`: the markdown as the ast (table), accepts a bool for whether to allow mdx flow, as in text between {} to be interpreted specially
+  See the cookbook page on markdown for more details on how to use this

 `page`:
 - can be created with the `page(name)` function